Boomack Client CLI

 Export Options

-A relative path inside the export directory in the filesystem of the Boomack server.-n
+- -p,- --path- <relative path>A relative path inside the export directory in the filesystem of the Boomack server.

-The target filename for the exported HTML file.
-(Only forpanel
+- -n,- --name- <filename without extension>The target filename for the exported HTML file.
+Only for- paneland- slot.

 Configuration ↑